 There exists an ethical imperative to ensure the wellbeing of infants undergoing painful procedures, even procedures of short duration.
 The use of suitable, non-pharmacological pain-relieving measures such as sweet-tasting solutions (for example, sucrose of glucose) should be considered.

-Schmied, V, Donovan, J, Kruske, S, Kemp, L, Homer, CS & Fowler, CM 2011, 'Commonalities and challenges: A review of Australian state and territory maternity and child health policies', Contemporary Nurse, vol. 40, no. 1, pp. 106-117.View/Download from: UTS OPUS or Publisher's site
+Schmied, V, Donovan, J, Kruske, S, Kemp, L, Homer, CS & Fowler, CM 2011, 'Commonalities and challenges: A review of Australian state and territory maternity and child health policies', Contemporary Nurse, vol. 40, no. 1, pp. 106-117.View/Download from: Publisher's site

 Nurses and midwives play a key role in providing universal maternal, child and family health services in Australia.
 However, the Australian federation of states and territories has resulted in policy frameworks that differ across jurisdictions and services that are fragmented across disciplines and sectors.
 This paper reports the findings of a study that reviewed and synthesised current Australian service policy or frameworks for maternity and child health services in order to identify the degree of commonality across jurisdictions and the compatibility with international research on child development.
 Key maternity and child health service policy documents in each jurisdiction were sourced.
 The fi ndings indicate that current policies were in line with international research and policy directions, emphasising prevention and early intervention, continuity of care, collaboration and integrated services.
 The congruence of policies suggests the time is right to consider the introduction of a national approach to universal maternal, child health services.

-Rossiter, C, Fowler, CM, Hopwood, N, Lee, A & Dunston, R 2011, 'Working in partnership with vulnerable families: the experience of child and family health practitioners', Australian Journal of Primary Health, vol. 17, no. 4, pp. 378-383.View/Download from: UTS OPUS or Publisher's site
+Rossiter, C, Fowler, CM, Hopwood, N, Lee, A & Dunston, R 2011, 'Working in partnership with vulnerable families: the experience of child and family health practitioners', Australian Journal of Primary Health, vol. 17, no. 4, pp. 378-383.View/Download from: Publisher's site

 Abstract.Family circumstances in infancy are persistent and powerful determinants of childrenâs physical and mental health, influencing inequalities that trace from childhood through to adulthood.
 While the social factors that perpetuate patterns of inequality are more complex than can be addressed through single interventions, child and family health (CFH) services represent crucial sites where trajectories of inequality can be disrupted.
 In particular, approaches that foster opportunities for practitionerâparent engagement that challenge traditional hierarchical health care practice, such as the Family Partnership Model (FPM), are recommended as ways of addressing disadvantage.
 Little is known about how practitioners implement models of working in partnership with families and, consequently, there is a gap in understanding how best to develop and sustain these new CFH practices.
 This paper reports a research project that investigated the experiences of 25 health professionals working within a FPM framework with vulnerable families.
 Through discussion of four key themes â redefining expertise, changing practices, establishing new relationships with parents and the complexities of partnership practice â the paper offers first-hand accounts of reframing practices that recognise the needs, skills and expertise of parents and thus contribute to empowerment of families.

-Brown, N, Gallagher, RD, Fowler, CM & Wales, S 2010, 'The role of parents in managing asthma in middle childhood: An important consideration in chronic care', Collegian, vol. 17, no. 2, pp. 71-76.View/Download from: UTS OPUS or Publisher's site
+Brown, N, Gallagher, RD, Fowler, CM & Wales, S 2010, 'The role of parents in managing asthma in middle childhood: An important consideration in chronic care', Collegian, vol. 17, no. 2, pp. 71-76.View/Download from: Publisher's site

 Asthma is a significant illness for Australian children and their families.
 In childhood, parents have the primary responsibility for managing asthma on a day-to-day basis, and therefore understanding the management of asthma by parents is important to nursing practice.
 Middle childhood (5-12 years) is an important time in the lives of children and families with asthma, as children commence school and spend increasing amounts of time away from direct parental care.
 In order to manage asthma during middle childhood, parents need to understand asthma as an illness, understand the treatment of asthma, be able to monitor and respond to changes in condition, manage other carers, manage asthma in the context of family life and guide the development of self-management responsibility in their child with asthma.
 While the scope of parent management in terms of asthma knowledge and treatment has been well explored in the literature, less is known about the process by which parents support the development of self-management responsibility in children with asthma.